-When faced with challenges, instead of praying to be spared from trouble, do remember to wish and pray for the clearing of your past Karma as quickly as possible and do not forget to record what you learned.
+When faced with challenges, instead of praying to be spared from trouble, it would make more sense to be thankful for the Karma-balancing opportunities and to remember to wish and pray for being shown ways to clear past Karma as quickly as possible.
+Do not forget to record what you learned.
 Learning from challenges and refining oneself ensure that the challenges one has faced do not happen again.
 Learn from your experiences and share with others what you have learned.
 Knowledge and love when shared, never reduce but undergo exponential growth.

-Therefore, when faced with challenges in life, simply turn that switch in your mind to stop saying “Why me?” but to start looking at challenges as great Karma settling as well as wonderful learning opportunities which facilitate progress in one’s process of Karmic evolution by settling past Karma and building new positive Karma.
+Therefore, when faced with challenges in life, simply turn that switch in your mind to stop saying “Why me?” but start looking at challenges as great Karma-settling as well as wonderful learning opportunities which facilitate progress in one’s process of Karmic evolution by settling past Karma and building new positive Karma.

 Jai Shri Krishna